marcelocenerine/paint-shop/README.md

 >```
 >benchmark/charts
 >```
->The charts are generated under `paint-shop/benchmark/target/scala-2.12/`
+>The results are shown on the terminal and charts generated under `paint-shop/benchmark/target/scala-2.12/`

 Throwing more parallelism (threads or computers) doesn't help much for large data sets.
 A more practical and scalable